Medacorp/Luigi-s-Mansion/Documentation/Mirror reflections.md

 ```
 {
     id:"<id>", //The item's ID.
-    Count:Xb, //The item's count.
+    count:X, //The item's count.
-    tag:{ //The item's tag NBT.
+    components:{ //The item's components.
-        luigis_mansion:{ //The map's unique item data
+        "minecraft:custom_data":{ //The map's unique item data
             mirror:{} //The data to merge with the root of the item object for the reflection.
 Used to change what model is displayed, and to make invisible ghosts' reflections visible.
-            //Example: mirror ghosts' left arm mirror contents are {id:"minecraft:leather_chestplate",tag:{Damage:1}}, changing the ID and Damage values to turn the ghost visible, and make it the right arm model.
+            //Example: mirror ghosts' left arm mirror contents are {id:"minecraft:leather_chestplate",components:{"minecraft:damage":1}}, changing the ID and damage values to turn the ghost visible, and make it the right arm model.
         }
     }
 }